rpip/poker/README.md

 ## Ranking algorithms

-* straight flush - - Straight flush: any five cards in sequence of the same suit. e.g: 6S, 7S, 8S, 9S, 10S.
+* straight flush - any five cards in sequence of the same suit. e.g: 6S, 7S, 8S, 9S, 10S.
 TIE: In this case, the player with the highest card wins
 * four of a kind - four cards of the same rank, such as four kings.
 Also called quads
 * full house - three cards of one rank plus two cards of another rank.
 Called Jacks Full of Nines
 * flush - five cards of the same suit (but not a straight flush)